StanJulia/Stan.jl/README.md

 For more info on Mamba, please go to <http://mambajl.readthedocs.org/en/latest/>.

-This version will be kept as the Github branch Stan-j0.3-v0.1.2
+This version will, once published on METADATA be kept as the Github branch Stan-j0.3-v0.1.3

 ## What's new

+### Version 0.1.3

+1. Fix for several other issues on Windows, e.g. CRLF.
+2. Handling of CMDSTAN_HOME is still being studied.
+3. For now removed Julia upper bound 0.4- (although Gadfly on 0.4 is needed).

 ### Version 0.1.2